Can I Sue a Nursing Home for Neglect?

 Suing for Nursing Home Negligence vs. Nursing Home Abuse

-Nursing home neglect is not the same as abuse.
-However, they share common causes, such as negligent hiring practices, lack of staff training, and understaffing.
+Nursing home neglect is a form of abuse.
+They share common causes, like negligent hiring practices, lack of staff training, and understaffing.

 Nursing home abuse occurs when someone intentionally harms a resident of a care facility.
-Nursing home neglect is a form of abuse, but it is usually not intentional.
+Nursing home neglect is usually not intentional.
 That said, it can be just as harmful.

 In cases of neglect, nursing home staff may fail to: